 Please email us at LustersLops@gmail.com 😘🐰👍🏻.
 Go to Lusters Lops FB page to watch daily videos🐰💜😘.

-Boutique Rabbitry in Westwood, MA near Boston, Massachusetts selling pet, brood and show quality Mini Plush Lops, Holland Lops and Mini Lops.
+Boutique Rabbitry in the Westwood, Canton, Dedham, Walpole area near Boston, Massachusetts selling pet, brood and show quality Mini Plush Lops, Holland Lops and Mini Lops.
 Partners/Cousins located in Westwood, MA and New London, Ct.
-Delivery is free to both of those locations.#miniplushlops #miniplushlop#minilop#minilops#hollandlops#hollandlop#LustersLops#MiniPlushLopsUSA
+All pickups done in Walpole, MA.
+If you need delivery let us know.
+We also work with bunny transport companies that deliver throughout the US.👍🏻 If you aren’t near South Coast of Massachusetts we will direct you to a bunny transport company or a breeder near you👍🏻😘💜😘.#miniplushlops #miniplushlop#minilop#minilops#hollandlops#hollandlop#LustersLops#MiniPlushLopsUSA

 Westwood, MA, USA